researchsoft/website/content/blog/2021-12/index.md

   text = "Team thinking together as a diverse group of people coming together joining hands into the shape of an inspirational light bulb 3D elements"
 +++

+Image obtained via the SSI from <a href="https://www.shutterstock.com/image-illustration/team-thinking-together-diverse-group-people-1553419640">lightspring on Shutterstock</a>.

+Cross-posted on 9 December 2021 by the [Netherlands eScience Centre](https://blog.esciencecenter.nl/) and the [Software Sustainability Institute](https://www.software.ac.uk/blog/).

 [DOI: 10.5281/zenodo.5762703](https://doi.org/10.5281/zenodo.5762703)

-Cross-posted on 9 December 2021 by the [Netherlands eScience Centre](https://blog.esciencecenter.nl/) and the [Software Sustainability Institute](https://www.software.ac.uk/blog/)

-Image bought from <a href="https://www.shutterstock.com/image-illustration/team-thinking-together-diverse-group-people-1553419640">lightspring on Shutterstock</a>

 Research software is essential for research data, so how should governments respond?
 -----------------------------------------------------------------